THIS GIRL IS AWESOME

-Goal To help those suffering with Hashimoto's log symptoms and discover new healing paths.
+Goal To help those suffering with Hashimoto's log symptoms and discover new healing pathways.

 Placement & Layout Design